Biggest mover: Crossing the Chasm: Marketing and Selling Disruptive Products to Mainstream Customers by Geoffrey A. Moore #9, rising 257 places.

 How many of the mentions were for the top 10 books.

-The entrepreneurship podcasts included in this report are curated by MavenSignal to represent the voices founders and operators trust most for playbooks, launches, and long-term strategy.
+The podcasts included in this report are curated by MavenSignal to represent the trusted voices in this category.

 We ingest public RSS feeds, analyze each episode, extract book mentions with AI, and validate with humans.
 The resulting data is normalized and deduplicated, building the canonical signal for the MavenSignal platform.
 Every insight and ranking is drawn from that verified layer.